-1) For most of the hours in the year, wholesale spot prices are at levels below their Long-Run Marginal Cost of production – generally above their Short-Run Marginal Cost (variable fuel and O&M).
+Feature #1) For most of the hours in the year, wholesale spot prices are at levels below the generator’s Long-Run Marginal Cost of production – generally above their Short-Run Marginal Cost (variable fuel and O&M).

-2) It also means that, for a small (and variable) number of half-hours every year the spot price spikes to levels significantly above a generator’s Long Run Marginal Cost – even up to the Market Price Cap (which is $13,500/MWh in June 2015).
+Feature #2) In conjunction with Feature #1, for a small (and variable) number of half-hours every year the spot price spikes to levels significantly above a generator’s Long Run Marginal Cost – even up to the Market Price Cap.

-This presents an ideal opportunity for certain types of energy users to gain benefits from this particular form of Demand Response.
+This presents an ideal opportunity for certain types of energy users to gain benefits from this particular form of Demand Response – which, in simple terms, means consuming for the vast majority of time that spot prices are low, and curtailing for the relatively small number of trading periods where spot prices are high.

-As a company, we (GLOBAL-ROAM Pty Ltd, the developers of this site) have been honoured to support energy users operating in this manner since as far back as 2002.
-We posted this article on WattClarity back in October 2009 to outline some of the benefits of this type of approach.
+As a company, we (GLOBAL-ROAM Pty Ltd, the developers of this site) have appreciated the opportunity to support energy users operating in this manner since as far back as 2002.

-We would be happy to discuss your particular situation with you – just email us, including your phone number, so we can start off with a phone call – or just call us directly on +61 7 3368 4064.
+We would be happy to discuss your particular situation with you – just provide us your details on this form (including your phone number), so we can start off with a phone call – or just call us directly on +61 7 3368 4064.